-An eleventh measure is conceived as a stop loss mechanism in the form of a quota-share reinsurance of short-term credit and surety risks.
+An eleventh measure is conceived as a stop loss mechanism in the form of a guota-share reinsurance of short-term credit and surety risks.
 Total budget is estimated at EUR 903 million which is the maximum loss the Belgian State can incur (15 May).
 The scheme has been amended to allow for support to micro and small companies already in difficulty on 31 December 2019 (31 July).

 A twelfth measure consisting of direct grants with a maximum aid intensity of 50% to companies of all sizes active in the Flemish Region to support investments in the transformation for production of COVID-19 relevant products.
 The estimated budget is EUR 21 million (19 June).
 The scheme has been amended to allow for support to micro and small companies already in difficulty on 31 December 2019 (31 July).
 The scheme was further amended to extend its period of application to 30 June 2021 (26 November).
+The scheme has been further amended to extend its period of application to 31 December 2021 and to increase the maximum aid amount per beneficiary to EUR 1.8 million (26 March 2021).